davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 git revert HEAD --no-edit
 ```

 If we just revert the changes in git we will go back to the previous version.
 But **Argo Rollouts** will take this revert as a new release so it will do it throw the steps that we have configured.
-We want a `quick rollback` we don not want a step by step revert.
-To achieved the `quick rollback` we will configure **Argo Rollouts** with out steps for the rollback.
+We want a `quick rollback` we don't want a step by step revert.
+To achieved the `quick rollback` we will configure **Argo Rollouts** without steps for the rollback.

 Because we have our **Argo Rollouts** configuration as values in our Helm Chart, we have just to edit the values.yaml that we are using.